 The AUX heat setting on an HVAC unit usually turns on when you need heat fast.
 If this secondary heating system is constantly running, it may mean that the weather outside is very cold or that the thermostat is set higher than normal.
 It’s also possible that a part of the heat pump is malfunctioning.

-If you suspect AUX heat troubles, our HVAC Professionals in Arizona can help you get to the bottom of this mystery quickly.
+If you suspect AUX heat troubles, our HVAC Professionals near you in Arizona can help you get to the bottom of this mystery quickly.
 Every situation is unique, but secondary heating systems operate in a similar way for most heat pumps and HVAC systems in Phoenix.

+The Aux Heat setting on your furnace is for a secondary heat source (usually gas or electric) that will come on when there has been a sudden temperature drop in your home.
 The auxiliary heating feature is helpful for homes in cool areas.
 It allows the heating system to reach the desired temperature quickly.
 In northern parts of the U.S., auxiliary heating is often a mainstay of wintertime.
 In Arizona, the temperature doesn’t usually drop that much, but cold weather can still show up unexpectedly.

 One of the biggest advantages of having a heat pump is that it delivers excellent temperature control for a fraction of the energy cost of other options.
 During warm weather, the HVAC system uses a reverse cycle to cool rooms instead.
 This keeps your family comfortable no matter what the weather is like outside.

 However, all heat pumps have one small weakness: speed.
-They can take a while to get to the target temperature.
+These pumps can take a while to get to the target temperature.
 That’s where auxiliary heat comes in.
 It’s a type of backup system that uses electricity to supplement heating when needed.
 Usually, AUX heat and the main heat pump work together to keep your electricity bill as low as possible.
 Should you worry if the secondary heat seems to run a lot?